aloy/m107/notes/07-significance-tests.md

 # Quantifying evidence

-An observed test statistic is rare if it is "too far out" in the tails of the randomization distribution
+An observed test statistic is rare if it is "too far out in the tails" of the randomization distribution

 <br>

 **p-value**: <br>Proportion of statistics in a randomization distribution that are at least as extreme as the observed test statistic

+---

 ---